iot-lnu/iotlab-pilotcase-olands-koksmejeri/water-flow-sensor/README.md

 ###  Frequency = Flow x 7

 7.5 is the recomended value according to google, due to a misstake were I used "int" instead of "float" we use the value 7. doing several tests to see cositancy.
-The fact that Im pumping a very small amount each try could throw the ressults off, everything is more inconsistant in the begining and end of each pour. while measuring I am holding the meater and the hose together with my hand.
+The fact that Im pumping a very small amount each try could throw the ressults off, I assume the flow is more inconsistant in the begining and end of each pour. while measuring I am holding the meater and the hose together with my hand.
 A lot can vary between each test, this could affect the dramatic difference between results.

 ![image depicting how flow meater was held during test](../images/sink_setup.png)